Summer Campaign (1849): Defeat of Perczel

 On 31 May, however, Jelačić's corps arrived near the plateau, causing Percze to withdraw his troops to Újvidék.
 On 4 June, Perczel attempted to break the imperial siege blockade surrounding the Pétervárad fortress from the south, but the attack was thwarted by the intervention of Jelačić's troops.
 Finally, the two sides clashed on 7 June in the Battle of Káty in an open battle and Perczel suffered a catastrophic defeat due to the charge of the enemy heavy cavalry led by General Ferenc Ottinger (the latter taking revenge for his defeats inflicted on him by Perczel in January at Szolnok and Battle of Cegléd).

 The Hungarian loss in the battle was nearly 1500 (more than a quarter of his troops), while the Imperial loss was only 2 dead and 12 wounded.

 After the defeat at Káty on 7 June, Perczel handed over command of his troops to Colonel Ágoston Tóth.
 Tóth withdrew his troops to defend the Franz Canal (Danube-Tisza-Danube Canal).
 Jelačić, however, did not follow the Hungarian troops in a serious situation but he tried a Siege of Újvidék.
 He tried to take the city and the Danube bridgehead to a blockade on the fortress of Pétervárad from the north, but he was unsuccessful.
 The Ban then marched against Tóth, and in the Battle of Óbecse from 25 June drove the Hungarian troops to the left bank of the Tisza.
 There was no longer a serious obstacle for him to Szeged, but Jelačić was satisfied with his successes so far and retreated to the Franz Canal.
 It was not until mid-July that he launched another offensive.

+On 13 June, the Hungarian garrison at Pétervárad bombarded Novi Sad for several hours, destroying the two thirds of city and forcing Jelačić's forces to retreat.